 Investors who want access to small-cap stocks often track the Russell 2000, but keep in mind there are hundreds of companies too small to be included in the index.
 The “micro-cap” category, excluded from the Russell 2000, represents the smallest companies available on the market, but also some of the fastest-growing.

 Investors too reliant on the Russell 2000 may also lack diversification across industries and sectors.
-As of September 2019, the index was heavily comprised of financials, health care companies, and industrials, but had limited exposure to companies in the communications and materials sectors.
+The index tends to heavily favor financials, health care companies, and industrials but has limited exposure to companies in the communications and materials sectors.

 FTSE Russell.
 "Russell US Index Series Monthly Review - Downloads," Download 'Russell 2000.'
 Accessed Oct.
 22, 2019.